CL Parchment 770 433 1

 If one wants to estimate the force on the mouth piece of the leveraged bit, one must model the bit correctly.

-To model the western leveraged bit (determine the mouthpiece forces), a Class 2 lever is the most appropriate model because it is the chin strap that limits free rotation of the bit (without it there is no fulcrum) and it is the chin strap that becomes the fulcrum of our leveraged system.
+To model the western leveraged bit (determine the mouthpiece forces), a Class 2 lever is the most appropriate model because it is the chin strap that limits free rotation of the bit (without it there is no fulcrum) and it is the tightened chin strap that becomes the fulcrum of our leveraged system.

 Unless the curb strap engages or becomes tight, there is no leverage action of the bit!